0 647

 Keywords

-Coronary artery calcium score ; Coronary artery disease ; Coronary computed tomography angiography ; Machine learning
+Coronary artery disease ; Coronary artery calcium score ; Machine learning ; Coronary computed tomography angiography

 Abstract

-The study screened 35 281 participants enrolled in the CONFIRM registry, who underwent ≥64 detector row CCTA evaluation because of either suspected or previously established CAD.
+Aims Symptom-based pretest probability scores that estimate the likelihood of obstructive coronary artery disease (CAD) in stable chest pain have moderate accuracy.
+We sought to develop a machine [earning (ML) model,utilizing clinical factors and the coronary artery calcium score (CACS), to predict the presence of obstructive CAD on coronary computed tomography angiography (CCTA).
+Methods and results The study screened 35 281 participants enrolled in the CONFIRM registry, who underwent >= 64 detector row CCTA evaluation because of either suspected or previously established CAD.
 A boosted ensemble algorithm (XGBoost) was used, with data split into a training set (80%) on which 10-fold cross-validation was done and a test set (20%).
 Performance was assessed of the (1) ML model (using 25 clinical and demographic features), (2) ML + CACS, (3) CAD consortium clinical score, (4) CAD consortium clinical score + CACS, and (5) updated Diamond-Forrester (UDF) score.
-The study population comprised of 13 054 patients, of whom 2380 (18.2%) had obstructive CAD (≥50% stenosis).
+The study population comprised of 13 054 patients, of whom 2380 (18.2%) had obstructive CAD (>= 50% stenosis).
 Machine learning with CACS produced the best performance [area under the curve (AUC) of 0.881] compared with ML alone (AUC of 0.773), CAD consortium clinical score (AUC of 0.734), and with CACS (AUC of 0.866) and UDF (AUC of 0.682), P < 0.05 for all comparisons.
 CACS, age, and gender were the highest ranking features.
+Conclusion A ML model incorporating clinical features in addition to CACS can accurately estimate the pretest likelihood of obstructive CAD on CCTA.
+In clinical practice, the utilization of such an approach could improve risk stratification and help guide downstream management.

 DOI